vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Now, the *vyāpakanyā * of the eight-petaled lotus:

-Thereafter, on this \[lotus\], after having made an imposition using the mantra “Praise to the eight-petaled lotus,” //52// one must place the eight energies Ana ṅgakusumā, etc., on these petals, on the right temple, collarbone, thigh, and ankle and on the left ankle, thigh, collarbone, and temple. //53–54a//
+Thereafter, on this \[lotus\], after having made an imposition using the mantra “Praise to the eight-petaled lotus,” //52// one must place the eight energies Anaṅgakusumā, etc., on these petals, on the right temple, collarbone, thigh, and ankle and on the left ankle, thigh, collarbone, and temple. //53–54a//

 *tadantare cāṣṭadalapadmāya nama ity api* //52//

-*vinyasya taddaleṣveṣu dakṣaśa ṅkhe ca jatruke* /
+*vinyasya taddaleṣveṣu dakṣaśaṅkhe ca jatruke* /

-*ūrvāntargulphorujatruśa ṅkhe ca vāmata ḥ * //53//
+*ūrvāntargulphorujatruśaṅkhe ca vāmata ḥ * //53//

-*ana ṅgakusumādyās tu śaktir aṣṭau ca vinyaset* /
+*anaṅgakusumādyās tu śaktir aṣṭau ca vinyaset* /

 The commentary gives the names of these eight minor goddesses,

-which all begin with Ana ṅga.
+which all begin with Anaṅga.
 They are Guptatarayoginīs, “very secret Yoginīs.”
 Their worship is described in *śl* .
 131–135 of this chapter.

 * *